|Home>Novels>Happiness Comes From Nowhere>|

 About the author

 Born in Dublin, Ireland, Shauna has worked and lived in Mexico, Spain, India and the UK.
-She holds an MA in History from University College Dublin having also studied English as an undergraduate.
-She is currently completing a PhD in Writing at the University of Glamorgan, Wales.
-As part of her research, she is examining suicide and writing processes in a selection of novels by and in a series of interviews with Irish writer Desmond Hogan.
+She holds an MA in History from University College Dublin, having also studied English as an undergraduate.
+She has recently completed a PhD in Writing at the University of South Wales (formerly University of Glamorgan).

-Happiness Comes From Nowhere is her first publication.
+Happiness Comes From Nowhere is her debut novel.

 |Page last updated | © Wood Ward Press 2010 | Contact us | Privacy | About us | Terms & Conditions|